 Records show that the Indian drug and pharma industry excelled in process chemistry of known drugs, but hardly created any new drugs.
 Then CSIR showed the way!
 Eleven of the fourteen new drugs of India have come from CSIR’s stables.
-These drugs include anaesthetics, contraceptives, anti-malarials, anti-depressants and memory enhancers.
+These drugs include anesthetics, contraceptives, antimalarials, anti-depressants and memory enhancers.

-CSIR is the single largest global expert manpower for leather and food-processing sector with internationally recognised training courses.
+CSIR is the single largest global expert manpower for leather and food-processing sector with internationally recognized training courses.